mdcatapult/marshmallow-msi/README.md

-# Note: This repository is not actively maintained.
+# Note: This repository is no longer maintained.
 For the latest version, please contact the author.
 marshmallow-msi: A Python project for processing mass spectrometry imaging data (imzml) acquired from Bruker or Waters instruments.
 author: anamaria-uofg